A to Z List

 A sequence of stored data or programs awaiting processing.

-(Random Access Memory) The most common computer memory, which can be used by programs to perform necessary tasks while the computer is powered on.
-An integrated circuit memory chip that allows information to be stored or accessed in any order and all storage locations are equally accessible.
+Stands for: Random Access Memory.
+This is the most common computer memory.
+It can be used by programs to perform necessary tasks while the computer is powered on.

-A type of malicious software that blocks access to the victim's data or threatens to publish or delete it unless a ransom is paid.
+A type of malicious software that blocks access to the victim's data.
+Ransomware could also threaten to publish or delete the data unless a ransom is paid.
 These programs generally encrypt user data and require payment for the decryption key.

 To completely power off and start up a device again.

-A phone that can be linked to an account that allows a user to verify their identity and reset their password without the use of security questions.
+A phone that can be linked to an account that allows a user to verify their identity.
+It is also used to reset their password without the use of security questions.

-REEF Polling by I>Clicker is a mobile engagement system that allows instructors to present with any software and send images and polling questions to student devices.
+REEF Polling by I>Clicker is a mobile engagement system that allows instructors to present with any software.
+Instructors can send images and polling questions to student devices.
 Learn more about REEF here.

 Remote Desktop Connection